 In case you're wondering, this baby is riding a Razor Hovertrax 2.0.
 Pretty impressive for a 12 month old - I'm pretty sure my kid couldn't have done this at the age of 1!

 Always choose a hoverboard that's right for your weight if you want it to function at its best (and of course for your own safety!)
 Overload it too much and you'll either cause yourself an accident, or probably break the board so it's not worth paying hundreds of dollars for the wrong one.

-There are hoverboards suitable for all weights up to 420lbs - just scroll back up to check out our table and see which one is right for you.
+There are hoverboards suitable for all weights up to 380lbs - just scroll back up to check out our table and see which one is right for you.

-For kids and adults of every weight from 44 lbs to 420 lbs, the Swagtron T6 is the most versatile hoverboard with the highest weight limit in 2017.
+For kids and adults of every weight from 44 lbs to 380 lbs, the Swagtron T6 is the most versatile hoverboard with the highest weight limit in 2018.
 Despite this, it's not even the most expensive!
-It comes in Black and Desert Camo (Pink Camo coming soon), and is an Off Road (all terrain hoverboard) which you can ride just about anywhere.
+It comes in Black, Desert Camo and Pink Camo, and is an Off Road (all terrain hoverboard) which you can ride just about anywhere.